imranrazakhan/python-app/README.md

   #### Configure ACR integration for AKS clusters
     We’re almost ready to deploy this thing—we just need to give our cluster permission to access the container registry.
       -  `az aks update -n myAKSCluster -g myResourceGroup --attach-acr <myAcrName>`

+  #### Configure kubectl context to access AKS cluster
+    When you interact with an AKS cluster using the kubectl tool, a configuration file is used that defines cluster connection information.
+This configuration file is     typically stored in ~/.kube/config.
+Multiple clusters can be defined in this kubeconfig file.
+You switch between clusters using the kubectl config use-context         command.
+    - The az aks get-credentials command lets you get the access credentials for an AKS cluster and merges them into the kubeconfig file.
+      `az aks get-credentials -n <myAKSCluster> -g <myResourceGroup>`

+    - Using kubectl config get-contexts we'll be able to see all the clusters we've authenticated against:
+      `kubectl config get-contexts`

+    - We can switch context with below command to deploy applications in different enviornment like DEV / QA or Prod `kubectl config use-context <myAKSCluster>`

 # Install Helm